-The directors have prepared the financial statements on the going concern basis as they do not intend to liquidate the Company or to cease its operations, and as they have concluded that the Company's financial position means that this is realistic.
+The Directors have prepared the financial statements on the going concern basis as they do not intend to liquidate the Company or to cease its operations, and as they have concluded that the Company's financial position means that this is realistic.
 They have also concluded that there are no material uncertainties that could have cast significant doubt over its ability to continue as a going concern for at least a year from the date of approval of the financial statements ("the going concern period").

-We used our knowledge of the Company , its industry, and the general economic environment to identify the inherent risks to its business model and analysed how those risks might affect the Group or Company's financial resources or ability to continue operations over the going concern period.
-The risks that we considered most likely to adversely affect the Company's available financial resources and its ability to operate over this period were:
+We used our knowledge of the Company, its industry, and the general economic environment to identify the inherent risks to its business model and analysed how those risks might affect the Company's financial resources or ability to continue operations over the going concern period.
+The risks that we considered most likely to adversely affect the Company's available financial resources and its ability operate over this period were:

-Recoverability of the receivable due from the Parent Company (UIL Limited), to meet the Zero Dividend Preference Shares (ZDP) liabilities.
+• Recoverability of the debt due from the Parent Company (UIL Limited), to meet the ZDP shares liabilities.

-We considered whether these risks could plausibly affect the liquidity in the going concern period by assessing the degree of downside assumption that, individually and collectively, could result in a liquidity issue, taking into account the Parent's liquid investment position (and the results of their reverse stress testing).
+We considered whether this risk could plausibly affect the liquidity in the going concern period by assessing the degree of downside assumption that, individually and collectively, could result in a liquidity issue, taking into account the Parent Company's current and projected cash and liquid investment position (and the results of a reverse stress test).

-We considered whether the going concern disclosure in note 1a and note 13 to the financial statements gives a full and accurate description of the Directors' assessment of going concern, including the identified risks and related sensitivities.
+We considered whether the going concern disclosure in note 1(a) and note 13 to the financial statements gives a full and accurate description of the Directors' assessment of going concern, including the identified risks and related sensitivities.